Skip Ribbon Commands

 A student can undertake an SBAT only if the:

-• training scheme is approved by the VRQA for delivery as an SBAT
+• VRQA has approved the training plan for delivery as an SBAT

 • student is 15 years of age or over